fiftymileradius/dealsup/README.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Overpass Ltd will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+DealsUp will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 Disclosure of Data
 Legal Requirements
-Overpass Ltd may disclose your Personal Data in the good faith belief that such action is necessary to:
+DealsUp may disclose your Personal Data in the good faith belief that such action is necessary to:

 To comply with a legal obligation
-To protect and defend the rights or property of Overpass Ltd To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability
+To protect and defend the rights or property of DealsUp To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability